-The objective is to facilitate the application of research findings into healthcare practices.
-Our team support members of Diabetes Action Canada for contributing to the science and practice on how to better move knowledge into practice.
+The Knowledge Translation (KT) Enabling Program, under the co-leadership of Sophie Desroches and France Légaré, has established an integrated program with Diabetes Action Canada with the main objective to facilitate the application of research findings into healthcare practices.
+Our team supports members of Diabetes Action Canada for contributing to the science and practice on how to better move knowledge into practice.

 Our projects, commitments and progress:

 To date, the KT Enabling Group has initiated or assisted researchers in evaluating the potential to scale-up their successful evidence-based products.

 - Conduct a pilot study aiming to prepare for a real-world implementation of an inter-professional approach to shared decision making (SDM) in diabetes care and evaluate its potential to be scaled up.

 - Develop partnerships with other SPOR networks to increase the impact of the DAC network (eg. with other SPOR networks and initiatives such as PIHCI, Can‐SOLVE CKD, SPOR Evidence Alliance, KT component of the SPOR SUPPORT units, diverse stakeholders such as Réseau‐1 Québec (FRQS primary care PBRN networks), Patient Advisors Network, Diabetes Canada, Diabète Québec, INESSS)